Spain aid package would weigh heavily - Italy finance minister

-MILAN A 100 billion euro (80.5 billion pounds) aid request from Spain to its euro zone partners would cost Italy the equivalent of 1.5 percent of its economic output, the finance minister in Rome was quoted as saying on Monday.
+MILAN A 100 billion (80.64 billion pounds) euro aid request from Spain to its euro zone partners would shave 1.5 percent off Italy's economic output, the finance minister in Rome was quoted as saying on Monday.

 Spain, which has already obtained a lifeline worth that much for its struggling banking sector, could seek a sovereign rescue next month, euro zone officials told Reuters on Saturday.